-The LIGO Chief Safety Officer is responsible for the Laboratory's ES&H program and reports to the Directorate.
-The LIGO Laboratory Deputy Director is responsible for ES&H programs throughout LIGO for both the Operations and any Projects underway.
-At each Observatory site, the Observatory Manager serves as the primary manager responsible for ES&H programs and in this capacity directly reports to the Deputy Director.
+The LIGO Laboratory Safety Officer is responsible for the Laboratory's ES&H program and reports to the Directorate.
+The LIGO Laboratory Chief Operations Officer is responsible for ES&H programs throughout LIGO for both the Operations and any Projects underway.
+At each Observatory site, the Observatory Manager serves as the primary manager responsible for ES&H programs and, in this capacity, indirectly reports to the Chief Operations Officer.

-Caltech has an established Safety Office, responsible for the Institute's overall safety and health program, and LIGO management will implement the applicable health and safety program elements as outlined in the Caltech Safety Manual.
-The Caltech Safety Office policies will be applicable to the Observatory sites, supplemented by additional policies developed by LIGO staff in consultation with the Caltech Safety Office.
+Caltech has an established Environmental, Health and Safety (EH&S) Office responsible for the Institute's overall safety and health program, and LIGO management will implement the applicable health and safety program elements.
+Caltech EH&S has developed an index as a resource for all safety-related forms, manuals, and other publications.
+The Caltech EH&S Office policies will be applicable to the Observatory sites, supplemented by additional policies developed by LIGO staff in consultation with the Caltech ES&H Office.
 For work performed at MIT, the safety and health protection measures adopted by MIT will similarly apply.